Licenced from Shutterstock

 We are born with a vast but nevertheless finite amount of adaptive capacity.
 More adaptation means less remaining adaptive capacity.

 To re-frame this slightly, an adapt-ed body-mind has already used up some of its adaptive capacity and so is less adapt-able, and probably also less resilient.
 The same physiological resources are used for everything, and the same physiological adaptive mechanisms are re-purposed for all adaptations.
-So Health can be defined as a state of minimum adaptation, therefore equating to
+So Health can be defined as a state of minimum adaptation and minimum energy usage [1] (given the specific combination of adaptive demands being met), therefore equating to

 Things that demand more adaptedness include stress, danger, being too hot or too cold, being hungry or thirsty, infections, exertion, loss (particularly including loss of companionship and the support it provides).
 Things that reduce adaptedness (and increase adaptability) include a sense of love, safety, sufficiency, play, community/companionship/support, times of awe or feelings of connection to something greater (if only the landscape), feelings of self-worth.
 Exploration and skilled effort sit in an interesting place in the middle of these two.